google/WebFundamentals/src/content/en/tools/chrome-devtools/device-mode/index.md

 ### Responsive Viewport Mode {: #responsive }

 Drag the handles to resize the viewport to whatever dimensions you need.
+Or, enter specific values in the width and height boxes.
+In **Figure X**, the width is set to `628` and the height is set to `662`.

 <figure>
   <img src="imgs/responsive-handles.png"